 Festival du Voyageur is held every February at Whittier Park in Winnipeg, Manitoba.
-It is one of the most massive annual festivals in the city that has become one of the favorite winter traditions for Winnipeg residents since the 1970s.
+It is one of the largest annual festivals in the city and has become one of the favourite winter traditions for Winnipeg residents since the 1970s.

 The Festival du Voyager lasts for ten days showcasing Canada's French heritage, traditional crafts, and fur-trading past.
 There is plenty of live entertainment, arts, crafts, music, and exhibits dedicated to arts and culture.
 One of the main attractions of the Festival is its magnificent snow sculptures with the historic Fort Gibraltar in the background.

 The festival dedicated to Francophonie in Manitoba was initiated by language rights activist Georges Forest in 1967.
 It was first centred in Winnipeg's French Quarter, Saint-Boniface.
 The festival then shortly became a success drawing 200,000 people in 1971.
 In 2011, The Voyageur Festival got the Award of Excellence for Promotion of Linguistic Duality.